PNNL-Predictive-Phenomics/ThermoOpt/README.md

 ## License

-ThermoOpt is made freely available under the terms of  license.
+ThermoOpt is made freely available under the terms of Simplified BSD license.
 See LICENSE for details.

 ## Acknowledgments